Jocasta (Marvel Comics): Mighty Avengers

 Jocasta joins the Mighty Avengers along with Henry Pym.
 During this time, Edwin Jarvis witnessed Jocasta kissing Pym.
 When Jarvis brought up the subject, stating it was akin to kissing her "grandfather", Jocasta countered by saying that, since Pym was the creator of modern artificial intelligence, the act was more along the lines of "kissing God".
 Jocasta later physically plugged herself into Pym's Salvation Two machine, preventing the Mighty Avengers' base from falling out of its dimensional pocket.
 This act allowed the Mighty Avengers to enter their new headquarters, the Infinite Avengers Mansion, from which Jocasta was able to transfer her consciousness into multiple different Jocasta bodies created within the Mansion, to ensure that no one gets lost in it.
 She can only inhabit one body at a time.
 Unbeknownst to the Avengers, one of Jocasta's bodies was later infected by Ultron who later reconstructed himself with Avengers Mansion's replication machines and the majority of Jocasta's duplicate bodies.
 After a chase around the mansion, Jocasta managed to broker a deal with Ultron: Ultron can finally marry her in exchange for a cease in hostilities.
 After the two androids completed their cyber-marriage, Pym tricked Ultron into going to an uninhabited planet where he cannot harm anyone.
 Though Jocasta's main body went with Ultron, she could still project her consciousness onto one of her duplicates so she can still serve with the Avengers.

 Avengers Academy

-During the Heroic Age, Jocasta appears as a staff member of the Avengers Academy.
+In Heroic Age, Jocasta appears as a staff member of the Avengers Academy.
 She is apparently killed which later turned out to be a diversionary ploy as revealed where she joins up with Jeremy Briggs.
 She works with Briggs as the man creates "Clean Slate", which can take away super-powers.
 When Briggs announces the latter plans to spread Clean Slate across the world and depower all super-beings, Jocasta protests and Briggs shuts her down into a body in China.
 Realizing Briggs's plan is wrong, Veil frees Jocasta who helps the Academy members stop Briggs.
 She later returns to her duties at the reopened Academy.

 A golden, damaged duplicate of Jocasta is later found in a bombed out A.I.M. base by the Secret Avengers.
 She attempts to issue a warning to the heroes before shorting out.